gscontras/probLang/chapters/app-06-intro-to-webppl.md

 Bernoulli( { p : 0.9 } ).support()
 ~~~~

+Note that the support of many distributions will be a continuum, like a `Uniform({a, b})` distribution which is defined over the bounds `a` and `b`.

-Other times, we have a sample from distribution and we want to know how probable it was to get that sample.
+Another common computation relating to probability distributions comes when you have a sample from distribution and want to know how probable it was to get that sample.
 This is sometimes called "scoring a sample", and it can be accessed by calling `myDist.score(mySample)`, where `myDist` is a distribution object and `mySample` is a value.
-Note that for the score of sample to be defined, the sample must be an element of the support of the distribution.
+Note that for the score of sample to be defined; that is, the sample must be an element of the support of the distribution.
 WebPPL returns not the probability of `mySample` under the distribution `myDist`, but the natural logarithm of the probability, or the log-probability.
 To recover the probability, use the javascript function `Math.exp()`.